eloquent/phony/README.md

 By treating stubbing and verification as separate concepts, [Phake] essentially fixed all of the problems I had with [PHPUnit]'s mocks.
 Mocks could be re-used easily, and when a test failed, the cause was (usually) clear.
 I was sold on the evils of [expect-run-verify], and swore never to go back.
-I'm forever in debt to [@mlively], and everyone who worked on [Phake] for this.
-Thank you!

 I believe it was around this time that I heard of [Mockery].
-Although I was fairly happy with [Phake], it *did* have a few little oddities, such as the way it deals with by-reference arguments, and mocking of traits was not possible.
+Although I was fairly happy with [Phake], it *did* have a few little oddities, such as the way it deals with by-reference arguments, and mocking of [traits] was not possible.
 So I checked out [Mockery], but was immediately put off by its use of expectations, which I felt would have been a huge step backwards.

 In fairness, it's possible that [Mockery] supports other mocking methods, but since the "primary" way it works seems to be based around [expect-run-verify],